Santa Clara County Slowest in State to Resolve Felony Cases

 One-year felony resolution rates in other Bay Area counties run from 73 percent in San Francisco to 78 percent in Contra Costa, 84 percent in Alameda and 92 percent in San Mateo.
 That’s according to 2014 data compiled by the state Judicial Council.

 The plodding pace of adjudication in Silicon Valley has given the region one of the highest incarceration rates in the state.
-According to the California Sentencing Initiative, 372 people per 1,000 are locked up in Santa Clara County.
+According to the California Sentencing Initiative, 372 people per 1,000 adult felony arrestees are locked up in Santa Clara County.
 The California average is 247 per 1,000.
-Only Orange County locks up more people: 381 per for every 1,000 residents.
+Only Orange County locks up more people: 381 per for every 1,000.

 Meanwhile, 74 percent of Santa Clara County are awaiting trial or settlement—that’s 10 percentage points higher than the state average.